 One might take it for granted that everyone can define the term “root cause.”
+So, what is the definition of a root cause?

-Therefore, a basic problem in root cause analysis is that people don’t even agree on the definition of “root cause.”
+People don’t even agree on the definition of what is a “root cause.”

 The most basic cause (or causes)

 that can reasonably be identified

-hat management has control to fix
+that management has control to fix

 and, when fixed, will prevent